 Hosted by: The Cuban Brothers.
-Lifetime Achievement Winner: Steve Heap (Association of Folk Festivals).
+Lifetime Achievement Winner: Steve Heap (Association of Festival Organisers).

 2012: Awards returns to The Roundhouse and sells-out again.
 Conference joins it at the same venue for the first time.
 The Awards show gets off to a flying start when Festival Number 6 co-founder Alex Hardee delivers a surprise marriage proposal to his girlfriend from the stage whilst collecting the first award of the night, Best New Festival!
 Thankfully, she said yes.